 Combining alcohol and opioids can be harmful in many different ways.
 Some people do not understand that there are significant drug interactions and can be caught by surprise when they begin to drink while they are using these types of prescription drugs.
 Moreover, some people may take alcohol with other drugs when they believe it will give them a more stronger high or deeper intoxication.
 Along with these things, these substances can sometimes be used as a catalyst that can lead to other crimes.

 The use of alcohol with medications that affect the central nervous system, such as tramadol, can worsen the side effects of the medication such as dizziness, poor concentration, drowsiness, trouble sleeping, and more.

-During drug and alcohol detoxification, patients will be under medical supervision as they go through the withdrawal symptoms that are characteristic of newfound sobriety.
+During drug and alcohol detox, patients will be under medical supervision as they experience withdrawal symptoms.
 Generally, these withdrawal symptoms that patients go through can be dangerous, and even life-threatening in some cases.
-However, through medically supervised detox, medical professionals will ensure that patients are safely overcome whatever withdrawal symptoms that they may deal with.
+However, through medically supervised detox, medical professionals will ensure that patients safely overcome whatever withdrawal symptoms they may encounter.

 Following detoxification, patients will go through a number of different behavioral therapy programs, both individual and group therapy, to help them overcome their substance abuse issues.
 One of the most common forms of behavioral therapy is cognitive-behavioral therapy.

 Cognitive-behavioral therapy, or CBT, is used to help clinicians and patients identify the triggers that cause urges to use substances.
 After identifying these, patients will work with therapists to develop strategies that they can use to overcome these cravings and reduce chances of relapse.